yigitm/ruby-enumerables/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and run it; you can follow below steps.

 ### Prerequisites

 Ruby should be installed in your local machine.
-Please check this [article](https://rubyonrails.org/) how to install/setup Ruby for iOS or Windows.
+Please check this [article](https://www.ruby-lang.org/en/documentation/installation/) how to install/setup Ruby for MacOS or Windows.

 ### Setup